afunnydev/tinysociety/content/articles/2018-08-15-roof-ventilation-for-a-tiny-house.md

 ---
-title: 'Roof Ventilation For A Tiny House '
+title: "Roof Ventilation For A Tiny House "
-description: >-
-  The shape of your roof, the square footage, and the climate where you live all contribute to the type of roof ventilation system needed for your tiny home.
+description: The shape of your roof, the square footage, and the climate where you live all contribute to the type of roof ventilation system needed for your tiny home.
 Unwanted moisture can damage the walls and compromise the infrastructure of a tiny house.
 Let's take a look at the types of systems and ventilation products that are available.
 slug: roof-ventilation-for-a-tiny-house
 author: molli
 image: /img/roof-ventilation.jpg
 overlay: false
-date: '2018-08-11'
+date: 2018-08-11
+lastmod: 2024-12-09
 notloaded:
-  need: 'true'
+  need: "true"
 listing:
-  title: 'Roof Ventilation For A Tiny House '
+  title: "Roof Ventilation For A Tiny House "
   description: >+
     Consider the normal things you do everyday that create moisture.
 Cooking, bathing, breathing--all of these activities can create unwanted moisture in a tiny house.
 Here are some of the reasons why proper ventilation is so important, as well as some options for finding the best system.

   image: /img/ed28a9d2-68a5-4bc2-bd43-9197ea56159d.jpg
-likes: '10'
 categories:
   - Tiny houses
   - Energy efficiency
   - Sustainable building and living
 i18nlanguage: en
 menuid: articles
-ordre: '0'
 infographic: false
 draft: false
 noindex: false
+ordre: "0"
+likes: "10"
 ---
 Consider the normal things you do everyday that create moisture.
 Cooking, bathing, breathing--all of these activities can create unwanted moisture in a tiny house.
 The square footage of a tiny house is also a lot smaller than a standard home.
 Without proper ventilation, your health as well as the structural integrity of your tiny house can be compromised.